dougalstanton/git-checklist/README.md

 It doesn't cope very well with not being somewhere inside a repository.
 It shouldn't wreck anything but the error message isn't very refined.

+If you were using a pre-1.0 version the file format has changed incompatibly.
+There is a secret flag to upgrade:

+    $ git-checklist --upgrade